Take 5 Reviews

 Picture

-When I went to go check this out in theaters, it wasn't something I thought was gonna be that great.
-After all, I found 'Scream 3' to be a letdown, so how could a fourth installment, around eleven years later possibly be any good?
+When I went to check this out in theatres, I didn't think it was gonna be that great.
+After all, I found 'Scream 3' to be a letdown, so how could a fourth instalment, around eleven years later, reliant on viewers' nostalgia possibly be any good?
 Well, truth be told, I was pleasantly surprised at the time.
-But I think most of what made it good was that it was an unexpected surprise, considering the time it took to be released.
-It also stood out as something no one was really asking for, but were still pleased to get.
+But I think most of what made it good was the surprise, given how long it took to be released.
+It also stood out as something no one was really asking for, but that was still pleasing to get.

-We start this one off in real-time, after the events of 'Scream 3'.
-The 'Stab' series within these films have reached the "out of control" point.
-They are not only up to 'Stab 7' but evidently, 'Stab 5' went as far as to introduce time travel to the plot.
-I see this as a bit of a nod to the moments when horror icons find themselves in outer space, like Jason or the Leprechaun.
-Furthermore, the film opens with this movie within a movie gag that frankly pokes fun at the 'Scream' franchise, itself.
-It's really quite humorously done, but it does eventually lead to the movie's first kill, and yet another Ghostface (or "Ghostfaces", as tends to be the case).
+We start this one off in real time, after the events of 'Scream 3', where the 'Stab' series in these films has reached the "out of control" point.
+Not only are they up to 'Stab 7' now, but 'Stab 5' evidently went so far as to introduce time travel into the plot, which I see as a nod to when horror icons find themselves in outer space, like Jason or the Leprechaun.
+Furthermore, the film opens with a movie-within-a-movie gag that, frankly, pokes fun at the 'Scream' franchise itself.
+It's really quite funny, but it eventually leads to the movie's first kill and yet another new, different Ghostface.

-Sidney returns to Woodsboro on the 16th anniversary of the original 'Scream' killings, and of course, to no one's surprise, finds that the killing has started all over again.
-This time, the big target seems to be Sidney's cousin, Jill (Emma Roberts), and her friends, Olivia and Kirby (Marielle Jaffe and Hayden Panettiere, respectively).
-This time, the killer seems to want to direct his own reboot, so this one is more of a farce on reboots.
-It even comes complete with funny little nods to Craven's own films being unnecessarily rebooted, like 'Elm Street', 'The Hills Have Eyes' and 'Last House on the Left'.
-One has to admire the little details put into the dialogue in these films.
+Sidney returns to Woodsboro on the 16th anniversary of the original 'Scream' killings, only to find that the killing has started all over again.
+This time, the big target seems to be Sidney's cousin, Jill (Emma Roberts), and to a lesser extent, her friends, Olivia (Marielle Jaffe) and Kirby (Hayden Panettiere).
+This time, the killer seems to want to direct his own reboot, so naturally, this chapter is more of a play on reboots.
+It even comes complete with funny little nods to Craven's own films being unnecessarily rebooted, like 'Elm Street', 'The Hills Have Eyes', and 'Last House on the Left'.
+One has to admire the little details in the dialogue of these films.

-When the killing starts, evidence is found in the trunk Sid and her publicist, Rebecca (Alison Brie) arrived in.
-They are then made to stay in town by Dewey, himself until the killer is caught because pretty much "everyone is a suspect".
-On that note, I appreciated that the film really kept you guessing as to who was doing the killings.
-Is it Jill's ex-boyfriend, Trevor (Nico Tortorella) who is leaving threatening messages?; is it Dewey's new, somewhat creepy deputy, Judy (Marley Shelton)?; is it one or both of the film-obsessed geeks, Robbie and/or Charlie (Erik Knudsen and Rory Culkin, respectively)?
-Or could it possibly even be an original "cast member" (Sidney, Dewey or Gale?)
+Originally arriving for a book signing, when the killing starts, evidence is found in the trunk of the car that Sid and her publicist, Rebecca (Alison Brie), arrived in.
+They are then made to stay in town by Dewey himself until the killer is caught, because, as in the first film, "everyone is a suspect".
+On that note, I liked that the film kept me guessing about who was committing the killings.
+The list of suspects is huge, and even includes the likes of a few 'Scream' mainstays.
 There are red herrings all over this movie, and I have to admit, I kind of appreciated that.

-A lot of this does, however, still just feel like more of the same.
-Once again, there's a standard set of rules here, this time concerning the "reboot".
-But for once, there are more than three.
-1, don't mess with the original; 2, death scenes are more extreme (similar to 'Scream 2'); 3, "unexpected" is the new cliché; 4, virgins can die now; 5, new technology is used and integral to the plot; 6, an opening sequence is necessary; and last but not least, 7, in order to survive these days, you pretty much have to be gay.
-I'm not entirely sure why they needed so many this time around, or why some of them are essentially repeats (like rule #2) or seemingly unnecessary (like rule #6).
+On the other hand, however, to some degree, it still just feels like more of the same.
+Once again, there's a standard set of rules here, this time concerning the "reboot," and this time extended.
+Don't mess with the original; death scenes are more extreme (again); the "unexpected" is the new cliché; virgins can die now; new technology is used and integral to the plot; a good opening sequence is necessary; and in order to survive these days, you pretty much have to be gay.
+I'm not entirely sure why they needed so many this time around, or why some of them are repeats, but what would a 'Scream' movie be without a list of rules?

 3/5